-This is not going to be a technical article.
+This article is not going to be technical.
 Instead, I want to show you why, as a software developer, you should write a developer blog, how it will get you ahead and how to get started.

-I am still pretty much at the beginning of my blogger career: I only started last year in October and this is my eighth article.
-So far, I’ve written quite irregularly and blamed my full-time job, my wife and my children.
+I am still pretty much at the beginning of my blogger career: I only started last year in October, and this is my eighth article.
+So far, I’ve written quite irregularly and blamed my full-time job, my wife, and my children.
 That should be over now – other developers are demonstrating that it works, anyway.
 From now on, I will publish at least two articles per month – and from October (I need some practice), at least one per week.
-I hereby commit myself “publicly” to doing this.
+Therefore I commit myself “publicly” to doing this.

 - 1 Why should developers write a blog?

 - 3 How do I start my developer blog?